(850) 222-8967

 Medicare

-Lisa Selman-Holman & Sparkle Sparks, McBee
+Lisa Selman-Holman & Sparkle Sparks, McBee, part of Netsmart

 Misconceptions surrounding the Outcome and Assessment Information Set (OASIS) continue to smolder home health agencies, often undermining documentation accuracy, compliance, and reimbursement outcomes.
 This session will confront the most common myths using current Centers for Medicare & Medicaid Services (CMS) guidance.
 Participants will gain practical insights that spark greater assessment accuracy and improve quality reporting, survey readiness, and reimbursement performance.